-Hawaii is a U.S. state located in the Pacific Ocean, approximately 2,000 miles southwest of the continental United States.
-It's one of two non-contiguous states and the only one not situated on the North American mainland.
-As an archipelago and the sole state within the tropics, Hawaii possesses unique geographical and climatic characteristics within the U.S.
+Hawaii is a U.S. island state located in the Pacific Ocean, approximately 2,000 miles southwest of the continental United States.
+Distinctive for being one of the two non-contiguous U.S. states, it is also the sole state not situated on the North American mainland.
+Characterized as an archipelago and positioned within the tropics, Hawaii possesses a unique geographical and climatic identity within the United States.

 In 1900, Hawaiʻi was granted self-governance and retained ʻIolani Palace as the territorial capitol building.

-By 1901, more than 5,000 Puerto Ricans were living in Hawaii, having migrated to work on sugarcane plantations.
+By 1901, more than 5,000 Puerto Ricans were living in Hawaii, working primarily on sugarcane plantations.

-Between 1903 and 1924, the first wave of Korean immigration to Hawaiʻi occurred.
+The first wave of Korean immigration to Hawaiʻi occurred between 1903 and 1924.

-In 1920, the population of Indigenous Hawaiians fell to 24,000 due to foreign diseases.
+By 1920, the population of Indigenous Hawaiians had fallen to 24,000 due to foreign diseases.

-In 1923, 42% of the population of Hawaii was of Japanese descent, 9% of Chinese descent, and 16% Native Hawaiian descent.
+In 1923, 42% of the population was of Japanese descent, 9% of Chinese descent, and 16% Native Hawaiian descent.

-Between 1903 and 1924, the first wave of Korean immigration to Hawaiʻi occurred.
+The first wave of Korean immigration to Hawaiʻi ended in 1924.

 On April 27, 1931, the warmest temperature recorded in Hawaii, in Pahala, was 100 °F (38 °C).

-Hawaiian-language newspapers (nūpepa) published from 1834 to 1948 and traditional native speakers of Hawaiian generally omit the marks in their own writing.
+Hawaiian-language newspapers (nūpepa) were published from 1834 to 1948, and traditional native speakers of Hawaiian generally omitted the marks in their own writing.

-In 1949, the Constitution of the State of Hawaii was drafted; diacritics were not used because the document predates the use of the ʻokina and the kahakō in modern Hawaiian orthography.
+The Constitution of the State of Hawaii was drafted in 1949.
+Diacritics were not used because the document predates the use of the ʻokina and the kahakō in modern Hawaiian orthography.

 In March 1959, Congress passed the Hawaiʻi Admissions Act, which U.S. President Dwight D. Eisenhower signed into law.